 Who We Are

 Sleep in Heavenly Peace is a 501(c)(3) nonprofit organization that partners with the community to build bunk beds for kids from raw materials complete with mattresses, pillows and bedding.
 In 2019, SHP’s bunk bed program gave a permanent home to over 30,000 of our beds for children sleeping on the floor.
-The Disaster Relief Fund provides a new way to help those in need who’ve been impacted by a recent disaster.
+The Disaster Relief Program provides another way to help those in need who’ve been impacted by a recent disaster.
+Sleep in Heavenly Peace is where it is today because of the passionate volunteers who believe in the mission of getting kids off the floor and into beds.
+In exchange for just a few hours of your time, you can make a direct, permanent impact in the quality of life for dozens of kids in your community.

 All donated funds received through our Disaster Relief Program are used to benefit children who have lost their beds and even their homes in tragedies across the globe.
 Funds go to local SHP chapters or agency partners for the construction and distribution of bunk beds to disaster victims.